maratisukanya/webportal/docs/userguide.rst

   further.

-- Distros designed to replace your existing operating system some othere linux distros are Ubuntu,OpenSUSE,Fedora etc.
+- Distros designed to replace your existing operating system some other linux distros are Ubuntu,OpenSUSE,Fedora etc.

 - Ubuntu is a Debian-based Linux operating system, with Unity as its default desktop environment (GNOME was the previous desktop